Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 The Kawaguchi Asama Shrine is a shrine in Fujikawaguchiko town.
 The shrine itself doesn’t actually have the best view when you’re up close, so park here instead, near the Tenku No Torii shrine.

-We’re so happy that we found out about this spot as the views of Mount Fuji are absolutely incredible and best of all, this viewpoint is actually quiet!
+We’re so happy that we found out about this spot as the views of Mount Fuji are absolutely incredible, and best of all, this viewpoint is actually quiet!
 As you may have gathered from this blog, finding a tranquil place to gaze at Mount Fuji is pretty difficult, so don’t miss this spot, no matter how short on time you are.

 10. Visit the traditional village of Saiko Iyashi-no-Sato Nenba